- It is the furthest site from the closest neighbours

 Where will the new desalination plant be located?

-This new transfer main will hold sufficient capacity to develop new reticulation networks to service residents in Baudin Beach, Island Beach, Sapphiretown and American River.
+This new trunk main will hold sufficient capacity to develop new reticulation networks to service residents in Baudin Beach, Island Beach, Sapphiretown and American River as well as direct connections off of the new trunk main.

 How much water will the new desalination plant produce?